ajarifi/hep-journal/README.md

 ## Review Journal
-1. Review of Modern Physics
+1. Review of Modern Physics                             (IF: 40)
 2. Progress in Particle and Nuclear Physics
 3. Journal of Physics G
 4. Physics Reports